Headline Writing: 15 Great Tips That Will Skyrocket Your Conversions

 Numbers tell your reader exactly what they can expect from your article.

 You can also use statistics, dollar figures, or percentage points in your headline if you’re writing a data-driven article.
-The numbers themselves can surprise your audience and encourage them to click.
+The numbers themselves can surprise your readers and encourage them to click.

-I rarely write an article without putting the focus keyword in my headline.
+We rarely write an article without putting the focus keyword in our headline.
 Why?
 Because it’s the first thing Google sees.

-If the headline doesn’t include my primary or targeted keyword, how will Google know where to rank my content?
+If the headline doesn’t include our primary or targeted keyword, how will Google know where to rank our content in search results?

-In this article, I’ve focused on the keyword “headline writing.”
+In this article, we’ve focused on the keyword “headline writing.”
 As you can see, it’s the first phrase in the headline.
-I also incorporated the keyword “conversions” because I knew I wanted to talk about how headlines can inspire conversions.
+We also incorporated the keyword “conversions” because we knew we wanted to talk about how headlines can inspire conversions.

 Make it mysterious to grab people's attention